Tuttotorna/OMNIA/README.md

 Minimal public claim

-The current public claim should remain this narrow:
+The public claim should remain narrow:

 OMNIA is a bounded structural measurement core.
 Its strongest current result is a focused benchmark where it reduced false accepts on polite but operationally hollow account-access responses from 14 to 7 with no observed increase in false rejects.

 Anything broader than this is not yet justified.

+---

+One-line definition

+OMNIA measures how much structure survives when form is changed in a controlled way.

+---

+Final boundary

+OMNIA is strongest when it stays inside its real role:

+measurement only

+no hidden semantics

+no fake omniscience

+no collapse into decision theater

+no claims beyond evidence

+That boundary is not a weakness.

+It is what keeps OMNIA clean.

 ---